arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 ### VP ADD STYLESHEET

-The `VP ADD STYLESHEET` command <!-- REF _command_.VP_ADD_STYLESHEET.Summary -->creates or modifies the *styleName* style sheet based upon the combination of the properties specified in *styleObj* in the open document<!-- END REF -->.
-If a style sheet with the same name and scope already exists in the document, this command will overwrite it with the new values.

->Style sheets created by this command are saved with the document.

 <!-- REF _command_.VP_ADD_STYLESHEET.Syntax -->**VP ADD STYLESHEET** ( *vpAreaName* : Text ; *styleName* : Text ; *styleObj* : Object { ; *scope* : Longint } )<!-- END REF -->

 <!-- REF _command_.VP_ADD_STYLESHEET.Params -->